PinchOfData/germaingauthier/index.md

 ### Recent News

+- 21/05/2026: I will be a guest researcher at CESifo between the 22 of June and the 3rd of July.
+Send me an email if you would like to meet with me!

+- 01/04/2026: I am visiting the Paris School of Economics for a couple of weeks, where I will present the new version of my work on the Me Too movement.
+New draft coming soon.

 - 21/02/2026: Our paper [The Political Effects of X's Feed Algorithm](https://www.nature.com/articles/s41586-026-10098-2) is out in <u>Nature</u>!
 Four years in the making.
 Check it out!

 - 17/01/2026: Just visited USI Lugano for a week, teaching a PhD level course on Text as Data (joint with Philine Widmer).
 Check out the slides and notebooks in my teaching section if interested.